 UConn Health offers an exciting and collegial setting in which to pursue postdoctoral research.
 Postdoctoral scholars at the Health Center interact with a talented faculty, have access to excellent research facilities, and participate in a rich intellectual environment that includes frequent seminars and journal clubs.

 UConn Health has some of the best working conditions for postdoctoral fellows found anywhere.
 Here are some facts about postdoc training at UConn Health:

 Postdoctoral scholars at UConn Health are classified in two broad categories: postdoctoral fellows and postdoctoral trainees.

 Postdoctoral fellows are employees of UConn Health and are members of the University Health Professionals (UHP) bargaining unit.
-Currently the minimum salary for postdoctoral fellows is $42,840 per year, but fellows can be hired above this minimum.
+As per the current contract, the minimum salary for postdoctoral fellows is at the 0-year NIH experience level, but fellows can be hired above this minimum.
 In addition to salary, a generous benefits package for fellows includes health insurance, retirement contributions, and 30 days of paid leave per year which includes vacation, personal days, and holidays.
 Twelve days of paid sick leave per year are also included.

 - UHP Contract